-DPZ agree with the proposed amendments to allow Tier I and Tier II- Small CFs and NWWRs by-right in in industrial zones.
+DPZ concurs that NWWRFs and Composting Facilities are appropriate and complimentary uses to industrial zoning districts.
 The M-1 and M-2 zoning districts permit a number of uses by-right that have potential adverse environmental impacts and that are less regulated.
-The newly adopted MDE Composting Facility permit requirements regulate many environmental aspects of a composting such as water quality and nutrient management.
-These uses are appropriate and complimentary to industrial zoning districts.
+Futher, the newly adopted MDE Composting Facility permit requirements regulate many environmental aspects of composting such as water quality and nutrient management.